Molecule-Serverless/molecule-artifact/README.md

 <img alt="cfork on single-PU" src="./docs/cfork-singlePU.png" width="512">

+**How to parse the data:**
+The setting used in the AE (F1) is much better than the server used in the paper.
+Therefore, you shall see a better result in F1 (fork shall achieves 15-17ms, and the baseline can achieve 108-150ms).

 ### (3) IPC-based DAG (for CPU or DPU)

 We prepare scripts to run chained serverless functions and generate the